top of page

 Santiago (en) Vivo or Santiago (a) Live, is a documentary that explores the scenographic permeability of Santiago, Chile, during the street performances of the Festival Internacional de Teatro Santiago a Mil (FITAM) between 2012 and 2015.
 Santiago (a) Live elucidates how site and spectators ultimately inform the construction of meaning of theatrical events, by incorporating the contextual urban space in which the performances are situated.
 The documentary covers five years of interviews with practitioners from multiple countries, such as Chile, Peru, Spain, France, and Poland, and footage of over twenty street performances, including walkabouts, processions, and sound journeys from different companies, such as Clowns the Shakespeare, (Brazil), La Patriotico Interesante, (Chile), Compagnie Off, (France), and Antigua I Barbuda, (Spain), among others.
 Running time:40 minutes, Language: Spanish, English subtitles available.

-Academic Talk and Publication
+Academic Talks and Publication

 City, Site and Memory: Santiago Through the Lens of Street Performance.
 Center for the Humanities Lecture Series “Matter That Matters.”
 Wesleyan University, 2015